What is Apprenticeship?

 There is a formal education requirement that allows students to earn college credits while they gain hands-on work experience.

-Wage progression
+Wage Progression

-Apprentices start with a learning wage, with their pay rate increasing as they gain experience and their skills and performance improve.
+Youth apprentices start with a learning wage, with their pay rate increasing as they gain experience and their skills and performance improve.

-Recognized credentials
+Recognized Credentials

 As an added benefit, apprentices earn a degree in their field or obtain certifications, gaining valuable industry-recognized qualifications.